amartyachatterjee/stop_words/README.md

 # stop_words
-Compendium of English stop words from several sources
+Compendium of English stop words from various sources